JRGTH/BSD-Bootcode-Updater/README.md

 => Success!
 (Dryrun)
 ```

- P.S.
+# Notes:

+This utility does not interact with `efibootmgr` nor does creates for missing 'startup.nsh' file(s) in this beta/experimental stage.
 Sorry about the clunky code of this beta/experiment utility.